jeffz2/Percept_Data_Analysis_App/README.md

 - If you specify an extension, the file will be saved in the corresponding format, unknown file formats will default `.csv`.

 ### Installation and Demo Video:
-- A demo video showcasing the app can be found [here](https://drive.google.com/file/d/1tWAAfF2GR7SGf6W4wstNonslh4T7LCWn/view).
+- A demo video showcasing the app can be found [insert example video here]().

 ## Developer Guide